 Turn off the TV during meals, spend Sunday with your family, think positively, be tolerant of others and don't try to convert people to Catholicism.

-These are some of the top tips issued by Pope Francis as part of his prescription for a more content and fulfilled life.
+These are some of the top tips issued by Pope Francis in August 2014 as part of his prescription for a more content and fulfilled life.

 In a typically frank and humble interview with the Argentine weekly 'Viva,' the Pope also urged his followers to shun consumerism, retain an anti-war stance and protect the environment.

 In what has been tagged 'Pope Francis' 10 Commandments for a Happy Life,' he stressed his motto of 'Live and let live' is the main ingredient for a happy life.

 Here's the list of the Pope's guidelines to happiness, according to a Catholic News Service translation of his interview: